 Year Group Autumn Term Spring Term Summer Term EYFS Awareness of feelings Keeping well and clean Keeping Safe 2110 All about me My friendships My family Being different The Environment Losing and finding Money Looking after myself Year One Healthy people Keeping safe About my body All about my feelings Making and breaking friendships Exploring our families Money, shopping and saving Coping with conflict Global food Special days Year Two Emotions and feelings Healthy Lifestyles Drug Education - Smoking & Basic First Aid Peer influence/pressure Safe Relationships Keeping safe Me and my community Where do things come from?
-Different Families Aspirations Managing money pretend to be someone they are not how to tell a trusted adult if/when they are worried for themselves or others, worried that something is, or feels, unsafe, or if they come across something that scares or concerns them, including how to get help in an
+Different Families Aspirations Managing money pretend to be someone they are not 56 how to tell a trusted adult if/when they are worried for themselves or others, worried that something is, or feels, unsafe, or if they come across something that scares or concerns them, including how to get help in an

-Key Stage One Year One Curriculum links: PSHE Relationships E Science Curricu 50 = contributes to m ■ Health Education ■ Sex Education BV = contributes to British Values Core Theme Autumn Term emergency; how say • How to keep safe from sun damage Children should: • recognise that th responsibility for ney share a keeping themselves when to say, 'yes', 'no', ell' Summer Term RELATIONSHIPS ALL ABOUT MY FEELINGS Caring Friendships Respectful Relationships Mental Wellbeing Children will learn: to recognise that not everyone feels the same at the same time or feels the same about the same things: for example, that someone's big feelings are not always the same as someone else's big feelings about different things they can do to manage their own big feelings, to learn ways they can help calm themselves down and help change their mood when they don't feel good 16 MAKING AND BREAKIN Caring Friendships Mental Wellbeing Children will learn: about when frier people move aw Children should: understand abou associated with t COPING WITH CONFLIC Caring Friendships Respectful Relationship Mental Wellbeing Internet Safety and Hai ndships break up, or ay It the feelings this T Families au Being Safe Children will about famili worri atten these to ide friend speci learn: t people who look after them, the y networks, who to go to if they a ed and how to attract their tion , ways that pupils can help people to look after them entify their special people (family, 15, carers) and what makes them al and how special people should for one another pabies need care and attention in order to calm them if they are Key Stage C Year One ne Curriculum links: PSHE Relationships Ed Science Curriculu 66 = contributes to s ım ■ Health Education ■ Sex Education ■V = contributes to British Values Core Theme Autumn Term to recognise when they need help with feelings, that it is important to ask for Children will learn: g Term Children sho Summer Term ould:
+Key Stage One Year One Curriculum links: PSHE Relations Science C 56 = contribu m ■ Health Education ■ Sex Education ■ Sex Education ■ Sex Education Core Theme Autumn Term ALL ABOUT MY FEELINGS Caring Friendships Respectful Relationships Mental Wellbeing Children will learn: to recognise that not everyone feels the same at the same time or feels the same about the same things: for example, that someone's big feelings are not always the same as someone else's big feelings so about different things they can do to manage their own big feelings, to learn ways they can help calm themselves down and help change their mood when they don't feel good 50 emergency; how say so How to keep saffrom sun damage Children should: recognise that the responsibility for and others safe, 'I'll ask' and 'I'll to know what 'privite that the sum of ney share a r keeping themselves when to say, 'yes', 'no', ell' sc acy' means GFRIENDSHIPS Indships break up, or ay ut the feelings this sc I Families au Being Safe Children will about famili worri atten these to ide friend speci learn: t people who look after them, the y networks, who to go to if they a ied and how to attract their tion 56 , ways that pupils can help people to look after them entify their special people (family, ds, carers) and what makes them al and how special people should for one another 56 pablies need care and attention) in order to calm them if they are Key Stage O)ne Curriculum links: PSHE Relationships Ed Science Curriculu 56 = contributes to s ım ■ Health Education ■ Sex Education ■ Sex Education ■ Sex Education Core Theme Autumn Term • to recognise when they need help with Sprin g Term Children sho Summer Term - to recognise when they need help with Crindren Will learn: earn: bout teasing and bullving • know that families Jului.